MohitGoel92/Microsoft-Excel/README.md

 CTRL + - (remove the row/column)
 ```

-To make a column or row the appropriate size, we can double click between the two letters or numbers where the spacing issue lies.
-In addition, we can click the triangle at the top-left corner of the worksheet which will highlight the whole worksheet, and double click between any two numbers or alphabets.
+To make a column or row the appropriate size, we can double click between the two letters (columns) or numbers (rows) where the spacing issue lies, or drag until appropriate.
+In addition, we can click the triangle at the top-left corner of the worksheet which will highlight the whole worksheet, and double click between any two numbers (rows) or letters (columns).
 This will ensure appropriate spacing between all the rows and/or columns across the whole worksheet.
-Similarly, we can make all the columns or rows the same size by selecting the triangle at the top-left of the worksheet and manually altering the size of the column or row.
+Similarly, we can make all the columns or rows the same size by selecting the triangle at the top-left of the worksheet and manually altering the size of the columns or rows.

 We can also hide a column(s) or row(s) by highlighting them, right clicking and selecting hide in the menu.
-Equally, we can highlight the columns/rows, right click and select unhide.
+To unhide we highlight the columns/rows, right click and select unhide.

 To rename or delete a worksheet, simply right click the sheet tab at the bottom and select rename/delete.
 Alternatively, if we wish to rename the sheet we can double click the sheet name and edit.